California Driver Handbook - Parking

 Note: If you must stop on a freeway, park completely off the pavement and stay in your vehicle with the doors locked until help arrives.
 Leave enough space for other vehicles to freely pass by your vehicle.
 Your vehicle should be visible for at least 200 feet in each direction.
 A vehicle (even if disabled) that is stopped, parked, or left standing on a freeway for more than 4 hours may be removed (CVC §22651(f)).

 - When you park alongside a curb on a level street, the front and back wheels must be parallel and within 18 inches of the curb.
 Park parallel to the street if there is no curb.

-- Never leave your vehicle while the engine is still running; stop the engine and set the parking brake.
+- Never leave your vehicle while the engine or the electric motor is still running; stop the engine or the electric motor and set the parking brake.

 - When you are ready to exit your vehicle, look carefully for passing vehicles, bicyclists, and motorcyclists.
 Do not open the door unless it is safe and you do not interfere with traffic.
 Do not leave the door open longer than necessary.

 - Disabled people with a placard or special plates may park in any parking zone that is restricted as to the length of time parking is permitted as indicated by a sign pursuant to a local ordinance.